jadbox/sapper-tailwind-modern-template/README.md

-# sapper-rollup-tailwind-modern template
+# sapper-tailwind-modern template

 The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.

 This fork also includes Tailwind and running Prettier on commit.
+Template also uses Tailwind's new builtin PurgeCSS.

 ## Getting started